- NCAA Individual Semifinals Competitor (High Bar, 2013)

 Ungar trained at Tim Daggett Gold Medal Gymnastics in Agawam, Mass., one of the nation’s best club programs.
 Ungar graduated from Longmeadow High School, where he was a four-time first-team USA Gymnastics Scholastic All-American (2008, 2009, 2010, 2011).

-Ungar chose NU over Michigan, Minnesota and Ohio State.
+Ungar is majoring in nutrition science.
+He chose NU over Michigan, Minnesota and Ohio State.